Celebrities who own unusual properties

 Shaquille O’Neal’s luxe Florida mega-mansion

-Located inside a gated golf community in Isleworth, Florida, the sport star's home takes full advantage of its stunning natural surroundings and comes kitted out with a 95-foot-long (29m) pool, hot tub and cabana overlooking Lake Butler.
+Located inside a gated golf community in Isleworth, Florida, the sports star's home takes full advantage of its stunning natural surroundings and comes kitted out with a 95-foot-long (29m) pool, hot tub and cabana overlooking Lake Butler.

 Shaquille O’Neal’s luxe Florida mega-mansion